un1xr00t/journal-intelligence/README.md

 ---

-## iPhone Shortcut Integration(SCREENSHOT OF SETTINGS COMING SOON)
+## iPhone Shortcut Integration *(screenshot of Settings coming soon)*

-Upload journal entries straight from your phone.
+This is currently how entries get in — straight from your iPhone.
 The ingest endpoint accepts plain text or HTML files via `POST /api/upload` with your personal API key in the header.
 Your key is generated during onboarding, shown once, and stored as a hash — regeneratable anytime from Settings.
+A full step-by-step Shortcut setup guide is coming soon.

 ---